-Informal meeting for all members held four times per term.
+An Informal meeting for all members held four times per year.
+Components of a Unit Council include:

-- What they would like to do at Joey Scouts (PLAN). - Empowering Joey Scouts to have a say and taking charge of a game or activity that they select (DO). - Discussion on what the Joey Scouts have done in the past term (REVIEW).
+- What they would like to do at Joey Scouts (PLAN). - Empowering Joey Scouts to have a say and taking charge of a game or activity that they select (DO). - Discussion on what the Joey Scouts have done in the past term (REVIEW). - Joey Scouts who suggest activities have the option to lead the activity, another Joey Scout can assist, and the rest of the Unit will participate - It is envisaged that all Joey Scouts will have the opportunity to Participate, Assist and Lead in activities over the term